An artificial skylight for real daylight, indoors

 An artificial skylight

-An electric fixture that recreates the effect of daylight from above - sometimes called an artificial daylight ceiling light or virtual skylight.
+An electric fixture that recreates the effect of daylight from above - sometimes called an artificial daylight ceiling light, or a virtual or fake skylight.
 Most recreate the look of a fixed sky.
 A daylight-class fixture also recreates what daylight does to you.

 The difference that matters is physiological.
 Indoor spaces are typically 50-100 times dimmer than daylight outside.
 Your eyes adjust, so rooms feel bright, but your circadian system knows the difference.
 A decorative sky panel leaves that gap open.
 A true artificial skylight closes it - which takes serious light output, high colour quality and the engineering to run both all day.